juliusdelta/my-blog-v2/content/uses/_index.md

 - Github

 ### Wishlist
-There are several OSS technologies I want to put to use.
+There are several FOSS technologies I want to put to use in the near term.

 - Goat Counter
 This is an analytics tool that can be self-hosted.
 It also has privacy as a priority so no cookies or really any tracking of user agents or PID.
 Just used for analytics